pmmccorkell/rp2040-sbc/README.md

 		lab._dac_device.activate()		# Turn it all back on after shutdown

 ## MAX1270 Analog to Digital:
-	Insantiated automatically by SBC class:
+	Instantiated automatically by SBC class:
 		lab._adc_device

 	Examples: